veltzer/riddles-book/out/README.txt

-This folder is here so that git will not remove it.
+This file is here and registered with git so that auto tools (like git) that remove empty folders will not remove the folder that this file is in...